open-mmlab/mim/README.md

 + command

     ```bash
+    # Parameter search on a single server with CPU by setting `gpus` to 0 and
+    # 'launcher' to 'none' (if applicable).
+The training script of the
+    # corresponding codebase will fail if it doesn't support CPU training.
+    > mim gridsearch mmcls resnet101_b16x8_cifar10.py --work-dir tmp --gpus 0 \
+        --search-args '--optimizer.lr 1e-2 1e-3'
     # Parameter search with on a single server with one GPU, search learning
     # rate
     > mim gridsearch mmcls resnet101_b16x8_cifar10.py --work-dir tmp --gpus 1 \